Several years older than him, she remembered things from Morocco that he couldn’t as a baby.

-But when the Jews chased out the antisemitic British and established a country of their own, the Arab propaganda machine started up against all Jews everywhere.
+But when the Jews pushed out the pro-Arab British and established a country of their own, the Arab propaganda machine started up against all Jews everywhere.

 Here, I’ll tell the story in Yael’s own words as best I remember: